-Our syllabus reflects and celebrates the rich cultural language of our students, the community in which we work as well as having regard for equal opportunities and multi-cultural perspectives.
+Our syllabus reflects and celebrates the rich cultural language of our students, the community in which we work as well as having regard to equal opportunities and multi-cultural perspectives.
 Moreover, we have designed units that challenge students and support their progression.
-This is complimented by trips to museums, theatres and other places of interest.
+This is complemented by trips to museums, theatres and other places of interest.

 English teaching is not solely confined to the classroom: English lessons are often seen outside in the open air classroom – especially when it’s sunny!

 Our aim is to provide students with the opportunities to enable them to acquire and understand the richness and diversity of Language and Literature.
 Literature is, in fact, at the heart of our teaching, encouraging an understanding of the world through the experiences of others, stimulating reflection and discussion.
 To this end, we have a variety of contemporary and classic texts in school and the English staff are keen to embed a passion for reading in their student, both within the English curriculum and outside for enrichment.